|Go to verse:|

-“sons of Belial.”
-This is a designation of sons of the Devil.
-[For more on sons of Belial, see commentary on 1 Sam.
-2:12.
-For more on the unforgivable sin and children of the Devil, see commentary on Matt.
-12:31].
+[For more on sons of Belial, see commentary on 1 Samuel 2:12.
+For more on the unforgivable sin and children of the Devil, see commentary on Matthew 12:31.]

 “a lasting house.”
 Perhaps more literally, “an established house,” but the idea in mind is that David would start a dynasty as well as that his own house would be established.(top)

 |1Sm 25:29||- (top)|

 “all the good that he has spoken concerning you.”
 There had to be wonderful prophetic words spoken to or about David that were well known in the culture, which makes Nabal’s rejection of David even more stark in contrast to what Abigail knew.(top)

 “who pisses against a wall.”
 An idiom and cultural way of referring to the men.(top)

 “and have granted your request.”
 The idiom is, “I have lifted up your face,” meaning “I have looked upon you favorably,” or “I have granted your request.”(top)

 “banquet.”
 The Hebrew is mishteh (#04960 מִשְׁתֶּה).
 It is a banquet with lots of wine.
 Everett Fox (The Schocken Bible) translates it “drinkfest.”(top)